wojtekmaj/react-fit/README.md

 ### Compatibility

-Your project needs to use React 15.5 or later.
+Your project needs to use React 16.8 or later.

-A bug in React 16.5.x causes React-Fit to crash on [browsers not supporting `display: contents`](https://caniuse.com/#feat=css-display-contents).
-While React-Fit will continue to work on React 16.5.x, it's highly recommended that you either upgrade to ^16.6.0 or downgrade to <=16.4.2.

 ### Installation